reconhub/reconhub.github.io/resources.md

 RECON aims to champion good practices for R package development.
 Check out the following resources:

-- our [recommended practices](guidelines), if you are developping a package
+- our [recommended practices](guidelines), if you are developing a package
 - our [review guidelines](review), if you are contributing a code review